 California Endowment Center for Healthy Communities*: There’s multiple meeting rooms, a lovely plaza and healthy, good food available for health-oriented organizations.

-Central Library: Both the Central Library and many local library branches throughout Los Angeles have meeting rooms nonprofits can use.
-You’ll need to apply in advance as I hear spaces fill out fast.
+Central Library: The Central Library and many local branches have meeting rooms nonprofits can use.

 Droplabs: This innovative coworking space in Downtown Los Angeles has a conference room you can rent out.